I Was Convinced Robot Vacuums Were a Cleaning Placebo—Until I Tried the Roborock S4 Max (Which Is $150 Off Right Now)

 The Bottom Line: I’m a Robot-Vacuum Person Now

 OK, I know I’m late to the party, but is there a feeling more delightful than kicking back on the couch, knowing that the chores are being handled by your future robot overlord?
 It’s pricey for sure, but I console myself that it’s less than a Dyson…and it requires almost no effort on my part, save for emptying the dustbin once a week.
-(BTW, this Amazon-exclusive model features a larger bin than previous Roborock models, so you don’t have to clean it as often.)
+(BTW, the Amazon-exclusive model features a larger bin than previous Roborock models, so you don’t have to clean it as often.)